sharpjd/GPUPrefSwitcher/README.md

 - See step 4 of the Manual Installation section (expand the Build/Develop section below)

 ## Planned features (high priority)
-- [ ] Option to preserve user data when uninstalling and updating with the installer
+- [x] Option to preserve user data when uninstalling and updating with the installer
 - [ ] Stalling file swapping if the target .exe is still running (in case the target app saves settings *when it closes*)
-- [ ] Finish developer/detailed documentation

 ## Future feature ideas
 - Improving the definition and conditions for being "On Battery" or "Plugged In" (e.g. how much power input?)
 - Multiple settings profiles
-- Ability to force a File Swapper state manually for individual apps
 - A config database or a forum

 ## Donation